yohanes-erwin/ann_processor/README.md

 # ANN Processor Design

 An implementation of an ANN processor on the Kria KV260 board.
+The design was implemented using 6x6 systolic matrix multiplication for a simple ANN.

 ## Matlab Model